 - Feature Photography Clients or Vendors on Your Blog

 - Incorporate SEO into Your Photography Marketing

-- Add Your Business to a Directory
+- Add Your Photography Business to a Web Directory

-- Don’t Stop Learning
+- And finally: Don’t Stop Learning

 Name Your Business

-For your business, you will have to come up with a perfect name.
+For your photography business, you will have to come up with a perfect name.
 A companies business name is the identity of the brand, so it is recommended that you pick a name that suits the services you provide.
 Considering your target market and how you want to be viewed are also relevant.
 You should keep in mind that a trademark does not protect the name of the business.
 You can find some photography business name ideas here.